dotnet/aspnetcore/docs/CrossRepoBreakingChanges.md

+## A pattern for making cross-repo breaking changes

 The engineering team has come up with a pattern for making cross-repo breaking changes without destabilizing local \ CI builds using feature branches.
 I’ll explain it in terms of a breaking change in Configuration that affects Options:

 1) Start by making a feature branch in the Configuration repo.
 A feature branch is any branch that starts with the prefix "feature/" e.g. feature/bring-back-web-config